uddipan77/Analysis-of-Lightweight-Vision-Language-Models-for-Document-OCR-and-Structured-Output-Generation/README.md

 The HPO script uses Optuna with an SQLite backend (`vlmmodels.db`) to tune:
 - Learning rate, weight decay, max gradient norm
-- LoRA rank (`r`), alpha, dropout, RSLoRA toggle
+- LoRA rank (`r`), alpha
-- Gradient accumulation steps, number of epochs
+- Gradient accumulation steps
-- Warmup ratio, LR scheduler type
+- Warmup ratio

 Best hyperparameters are exported to a JSON file in the run output directory.